ghazayel/X-Ray/README.md

-# 🐦 Twitter Scraper: Journalism-Grade Data Extraction Tool
+# 🐦 X-Ray: Data Extraction Tool
 ### Built by [@ghazayel](https://x.com/ghazayel) | Powered by Selenium

 ---

 ### ✨ Overview

-Welcome to the **Twitter Scraping Tool** — your trusty sidekick for journalistic investigations, data analysis, or tracking public conversations across **X (formerly Twitter)**.
+Welcome to the **X-Ray Scraping Tool** — your trusty sidekick for journalistic investigations, data analysis, or tracking public conversations across **X (formerly Twitter)**.
 This tool automates the scraping of live tweets within a custom date range, capturing tweet content, timestamps, usernames, retweets, likes, and replies — and outputs everything into a clean `.csv` file 📊.

 > 📰 Whether you're chasing a breaking story or analyzing social sentiment, this script does the heavy lifting for you.